-Do you know of any other Memorial Day activities in the area?
-Let us know via Facebook or Twitter, or contact us at email@example.com, or leave a comment below.
+Do you know of any other family-friendly Halloween events in the Oakland County area?
+Let us know via Facebook or Twitter, contact us at email@example.com, or leave a comment below.

 Visit the Oakland County website, and follow us on Facebook, Twitter, Instagram and Pinterest for more news and fun year round.
 Join the conversation using #OaklandCounty.